Resource Banner

 Before considering the best strategy for your enterprise, it is important to evaluate what your business actually needs.
 So, before you jump into any strategy, there are a few things you must ponder.

 Lift and Shift emerges as a standout for businesses looking to move quickly with minimal risk.
-It is one of the fastest legacy system modernization approaches without deep technical overall.
+It is one of the fastest legacy system modernization approaches, without deep technical expertise overall.
 In fact, your end user will not even notice that the underlying hardware platform has been replaced.

 There is no need to rewrite or modify software.
 With Charon, enterprises can emulate their SPARC, PA-RISC, VAX, PDP, and AlphaServers and extend the life of their legacy applications.
 The original code and functionality stay the same, running on more reliable hardware.
 This saves costs and time usually spent coding and testing new environments.